r4mp4l/rtd-tutorial/docs/source/BasicTutorials/2D/settings.rst

 Color set:
 ^^^^^^^^^^
 This window defines the colors used in D-CAD-L 2D.
 Color sets always consist of two colors.
 One for white background color and one for black background color.
 The background color can be changed in the General settings.
-New color sets can be added by entering a name and selecting the color.
+New color sets can be added by entering a name and selecting the colour.

 .. image:: ../setting_images/image26.png